Freya Crescent: Appearances

 Freya appears in the video game Final Fantasy IX.
 She is originally from Burmecia, but when met in the game, she has not been home for years.
-When the man she loved, Sir Fratley, left on a mission but never returned, she left home until she discovered what became of him.
+When the man she loved, Sir Fratley, left on a mission, she eventually left home until she discovered what became of him.
 After a period in Lindblum, she headed out to wander the world.
 Freya returns to Lindblum to compete in the "Festival of the Hunt" around the same time that Zidane and Tantalus return from their mission to kidnap Princess Garnet.

 Freya is reunited with Sir Fratley during Alexandria's attack on Cleyra.
 Her joy is cut short when he reveals that he has lost his memory and does not remember her at all.
 Freya is crestfallen, but when Fratley leaves again, she says nothing.
 She explains that she was just happy that he was alive.
+Freya ultimately follows Zidane on his journey.
 She is reunited with Fratley during the ending of the game in Burmecia.
 He has not regained his memories, but he falls back in love with Freya.

+Freya also appears in Final Fantasy spinoffs, including Dissidia Final Fantasy Opera Omnia, Final Fantasy Record Keeper, and Final Fantasy Brave Exvius.

 A figurine of Freya was released in a compilation with Beatrix in February 2020.